bongiozzo/musica_mustdie/output/band_falloftheleafe.md

 # Fall Of The Leafe

+death-black-metal

-Дискография
+## Дискография

-"Storm of the Autumnfall" 1996, Death Metal "Evanescent, Everfading" 1998, Death Metal
+### "Storm of the Autumnfall" 1996, Death Metal

+ 1. Into the Autumnsphere
+2. Storm of the Autumnfall
+3. The Garden by the Shoreless Sea
+4. Starfire
+5. Upon the Verdant Vales of North

+### "Evanescent, Everfading" 1998, Death Metal

+1. The Celestial Keeper
+2. …And the Heavens Fell
+3. The Garden by the Shoreless Sea
+4. Wings of my Desire Untamed
+5. My Weeping Goddess
+6. Starfire
+7. With Each Fall of the Leafe
+8. Within the Everfrozen Winternight
+9. Evanescent, Everfading

+Recording: May, 1997 at Tico-Tico Studios
+Mixing and production: Fall of the Leafe & Ahti Kortelainen

-"August Wernicke" 2000, Death Metal
+### "August Wernicke" 2000, Death Metal

+1. Into the Autumnsphere
+2. Deference, Diminuend
+3. Platinum
+4. I Feathe to the Juniper
+5. Machina Mimesis (In the Corner Cafe)
+6. Lectured by the Demons of Dreams
+7. Wonder Clouds Rain
+8. Effloresce Black & White
+9. In Morning Mood a Utopia-Revelation
+10. Bleak Picture, August

+Recording: July-August 1999 at Popstudio
+Mixing and production: Fall of the Leafe & Mika Haapasalo

-"Fermina" 2002, Black Metal
+### "Fermina" 2002, Black Metal

+1. Counterfeit Bloom
+2. Feather Duster Premiere
+3. Stumbling Stone
+4. Blind Carbon Copies
+5. Chameleon Loop
+6. Flamenco Scheme
+7. Fermination, Smooth and Fine
+8. Soul Bay Beat
+9. Signatures, Baby Bomb

+Recording: January-April, 2001 at Popstudio
+Mixing and production: Fall of the Leafe & Mika Haapasalo
+Mastering: Mika Jussila at Finnvox Studios

 ## Отношения с другими группами